The Couple Mobile Sensing Project is an interdisciplinary collaboration conducted by

-The Couple Mobile Sensing Project is an interdisciplinary collaboration conducted by psychologists and electrical engineers at the University of Southern California.
-Our goal is to develop and implement mobile technology for collecting data in daily life.
-For information about funding, click here.
+psychologists and electrical engineers at the University of Southern California.
+Our goal is to develop and implement

 Couples and Families in Daily Life: Is the mundane significant?
-We seek to understand how subtle processes are associated with important outcomes.
-Small, daily behaviors can have large impacts on functioning and are important points of intervention for improving individual and couple functioning.
+We seek to understand how subtle

-Ambulatory Physiological Monitoring and Mobile Technology: We are testing and implementing mobile physiological monitors to collect electrodermal activity, skin temperature, heart rate, and movement.
-We have also developed a smartphone application that collects self-report, audio, and GPS data.
+physiological monitors to collect electrodermal activity, skin temperature, heart rate, and movement.
+We have also

-Cross-Disciplinary Advances in Science: Our work spans multiple disciplines, including psychology, electrical engineering, computer science, and statistics.
-We apply novel methodologies and statistical techniques to emerging technologies to advance psychological theory and intervention.
+electrical engineering, computer science, and statistics.
+We apply novel methodologies and statistical techniques to emerging

-Sharing of Scientific Findings and Resources: As part of our research effort, we disseminate our results to the public and other scientists.
-We also share software, code, and statistical knowledge with the goals of spreading knowledge and increasing the accessibility and feasibility of these methods.
+to the public and other scientists.
+We also share software, code, and statistical knowledge with the goals of spreading

 For the latest news, click here.